 1. .NET Framework vs .NET Core

 .NET framework and .NET core both are ways of implementing .NET within businesses.
-The very thin line difference that anyone could identify is that the .NET framework specifically works for web and desktop-based applications along with windows forms and WPF applications while .NET Core is designed to develop web and windows store applications.
+The very thin line difference that anyone could identify is that the .NET framework specifically works for web and desktop-based applications along with windows forms and WPF applications while .NET Core is designed for windows store applications and web development.
 This can help you identify the difference and understand what works in the favour of your business.
 In order to highlight bigger changes, one must know essential differentiating factors that would make the concept clear.

-In the next segment, we will be discussing six parameters on .net framework vs .net core
+In the next segment, we will be discussing six parameters .net core vs .net framework.

 1.1 Cross-Platform Compatibility and Open Source